microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

 IOM has following application goals:

-- IOM is designed to provide single pane of glass for managing end to end lifecycle of an order across disparate applications and platforms.
+- IOM is designed to provide single pane of glass for managing end-to-end lifecycle of an order across disparate applications and platforms.
 It’s a common scenario for enterprises to have disparate systems for ecommerce, fulfillment, and shipping/delivery.
 IOM bridges these disparities and provides a single pane of glass to manage end-to-end lifecycle of an Order.
 [Extensibility features](https://docs.microsoft.com/dynamics365/intelligent-order-management/extensibility) allow customers to integrate IOM with their existing ecosystem of applications.

 - It provides the flexibility organisations need today to capture orders from any order source such as online e-commerce, marketplace, mobile apps, or traditional sources like EDI and fulfill them from their own warehouse, 3PL (third-party logistics), stores, or drop-ship with vendors or other delivery fulfillment partners.